Get insider access

 1

 The Epson EpiqVision EF12 has two HDMI ports, one of which doubles as the ARC port.
-It has a mini USB port to connect a PC to, allowing you to control the projector with a computer.
-There's a Kensington lock to secure your projector from theft.
-The projector also supports Bluetooth and Wi-Fi.
+It also has two USB ports: one USB-A port and one mini USB port, the latter of which is for servicing only.
+The projector has a Kensington lock to prevent theft.
+It also supports Bluetooth and Wi-Fi.